Best time to visit Bali

 • Barracuda: All year round

-Early mornings are considered the optimal time of day for a fishing trip in Bali, when the water is calmest.
+Early mornings are considered the optimal time of day for fishing in Bali, when the water is calmest.

-Whitewater rafting in Bali is excellent year-round, but the dry season months from May to October are better suited for beginners due to calmer waters.
-The wet season months from November to April are suited to advanced rafters as heavy rainfall and storms can increase the intensity of the rapids.
-That being said, it's important to note that the weather can be unpredictable, and conditions may vary depending on the day and location
+Whitewater rafting in Bali is excellent year-round.
+However, the best time to whitewater raft for beginners is during the dry season from May to October, as the waters are calmer.
+For those seeking a more intense Bali whitewater rafting experence, the wet season months from November to April are are ideal as heavy rainfall and storms increase the intensity of the rapids.
+That being said, it's important to note that the weather are unpredictable, and conditions may vary depending on the day and location

 Scuba diver and underwater buddha in Bali by Sebastian Pena Lambarri

-There is generally no bad time to honeymoon in Bali, but many newlyweds choose to come in the dry season between May and October when the weather is warm and tropical, and waters are crystal clear.
+There is generally no bad time for newlyweds to holiday in Bali, but the very best time for a honeymoon in Bali is during the dry season from May and October, when the weather is warm and tropical, and waters are crystal clear.
 There’s minimal rainfall during this period, meaning there's lots for couples to do – from snorkelling and hiking, to enjoying sunset dinner on the beach or lounging poolside at one of Bali’s best honeymoon resorts.

-To increase your chances of sunshine, clear skies, and pleasant weather, plan your Bali wedding in July and August, which are typically Bali’s coolest and driest months.
-This period tends to be the busiest and most expensive as well, so it’s recommended to book well in advance for Bali’s best wedding resorts and organise wedding packages as early as possible.
+July and August are typically Bali's coolest and driest months, so aim for this time if you want to increase your chances of sunshine, clear skies, and pleasant weather on your wedding day.
+Just keep in mind that this period tends to be the busiest and most expensive as well, so it’s recommended to book well in advance for Bali’s best wedding resorts and organise wedding packages as early as possible.

-Couples looking to plan a wedding when Bali is not as crowded or expensive and still take advantage of Bali’s dry season weather should aim for a May, June or September wedding.
-These times often have better rates for venues and accommodation for smaller budget weddings, as there is less demand and fewer tourists during this time.
+Couples looking to get married in Bali when it's cheapest in Bali are advised to choose a date in May, June or September.
+These months often have better rates for wedding venues and accommodation, as there is less demand and fewer tourists during this time.

-For those planning an indoor wedding, November to April – Bali's wet season – is an excellent time to book for off-season prices on venues and accommodation.
+For those planning an indoor wedding in Bali, the wet season from November to April is an excellent time to secure off-season prices on venues and accommodation.
+Just be mindful that it rains more during these months.

 Hiking couple taking in the view at Rumah Pohon Treehouse at Nusa Penida Island near Bali by Darren Lawrence

 December is another popular time to plan a family trip to Bali, with many taking advantage of the school holidays and office closures over the Christmas and New Year period.
 However, keep in mind that this is one of the busiest times to visit Bali.
-Despite the high chance of rain that comes in December, there are plenty of family-friendly activities that can be enjoyed between brief showers, including the Ubud Monkey Forest, the Bali Safari and Marine Park, and the Bali Butterfly Park.
-There are numerous indoor activities the kids will love, too, like the Bali Museum, Upside-Down World Bali, cinemas and arcades.
+Despite the high chance of rain that comes in December, there are plenty of family-friendly activities to be enjoyed between intermittent showers, including Waterbom Bali, Bali Treetop Adventure Park, and the Bali Butterfly Park.
+There are numerous indoor activities that kids love even if it does rain, such as the Bali Museum, Upside-Down World Bali and Cinepolis cinema.

 For families planning a holiday to Bali outside of the peak school holiday periods, consider booking your trip in May, June or September when there is still plenty of sunshine, as well as fewer crowds, and better deals on flights and accommodation.

 Bali has a diverse range of cultural and entertainment events that attract visitors from all over the world.
-Here are some of the most popular events in the Bali events calendar:
+The best time to visit Bali for events and festivals is June, July, and August, when the island comes alive with festivals celebrating music, dance, literature, and more.

-BaliSpirit Festival (May 4 – 7 2023): A celebration of yoga, dance, music and healing that takes place in Ubud and features over 100 workshops, performances, and other events.
-Get your tickets here
+• BaliSpirit Festival (May 1 – 5 2024): A celebration of yoga, dance, music and healing that takes place in Ubud and features over 100 workshops, performances, and other events.

-Bali Arts Festival (Mid-Jun to mid-Jul 2023): A month-long celebration of Bali's rich cultural heritage, with daily performances of music, dance, and theatre from across the island.
+• Bali Arts Festival (June 15 to July 13 2024): A month-long celebration of Bali's rich cultural heritage, with daily performances of music, dance, and theatre from across the island.

-Maybank Marathon (27 Aug 2023): A popular marathon race for local and international runners kicking off from the Bali Safari & Marine Park in Gianyar, Bali, with races from 10km to a full marathon.
-Stay up to date here.
+• Maybank Marathon (August 2024): A popular marathon race for local and international runners kicking off from the Bali Safari & Marine Park in Gianyar, Bali, with races from 10km to a full marathon.

-Ubud Writers & Readers Festival (18 – 22 Oct 2023): A literary festival in the town of Ubud, featuring talks, workshops, performances, and other events.
-Get more information here.
+• Ubud Writers & Readers Festival (23 – 27 Oct 2024): A literary festival in the town of Ubud, featuring talks, workshops, performances, and other events.

 Barong dance festivities at the BaliSpirit festival